martinjrobins/diffsol/book/src/specify/ode_equations.md

 # ODE equations

-The simplest way to create a new ode problem is to use the [`OdeBuilder`](https://docs.rs/diffsol/latest/diffsol/ode_solver/builder/struct.OdeBuilder.html) struct.
-You can use methods to set the equations to be solve, initial time, initial step size, relative & absolute tolerances, and parameters, or leave them at their default values.
+To create a new ode problem, use the [`OdeBuilder`](https://docs.rs/diffsol/latest/diffsol/ode_solver/builder/struct.OdeBuilder.html) struct.
+You can create a builder using the `OdeBuilder::new` method, and then chain methods to set the equations to be solve, initial time, initial step size, relative & absolute tolerances, and parameters, or leave them at their default values.
 Then, call the `build` method to create a new problem.

 Below is an example of how to create a new ODE problem using the `OdeBuilder` struct.
 The specific problem we will solve is the logistic equation